davidgiven/wordgrinder/README.Windows.txt

 REVISION HISTORY
 ================

+WordGrinder 0.5.3: 2015-04-18: New X11 frontend (actual bold and italic on Linux machines!); shift+cursor keys starts a selection; more HTML emission fixes.

 WordGrinder 0.5.2.1: 2015-02-18: Minor bugfixes: build system fixes; updated minizip to a version which builds better on Ubuntu; OSX Homebrew build system;